Construction site manager: job role explained

 On larger and more complicated projects, an experienced site manager will have a number of assistant managers, each looking after one part of the project (or package), such as the foundations.

-Sam Saunders, who is on a construction management training programme, is currently working on a project that involves working on the structural frame and brickwork packages for a residential building.
-He ensures that trade workers are working in a safe way and inspects work to make sure it matches up to the design and is of good quality.
+Sam Saunders, who is on a construction management training programme, gave an example of one of his projects that involved working on the structural frame and brickwork packages for a residential building.
+He ensured that trade workers were working in a safe way and inspected work to make sure it matched up to the design and was of good quality.

 Site managers typically work for construction contractors and are based on site.
 As with any job role on site, you may have to work night and weekend shifts, and hours can be long: a 40-hour week is normal and you will probably have to work overtime as deadlines approach.

 - You can make decisions quickly.